 Coping and communication tactics

-In communicating with a farmer or rancher who you feel could be near his or her “breaking point,” Matthews recommends the following:
+In communicating with a farmer or rancher who you feel could be near his or her “breaking point,” start with the following steps:

-• Listen.
+- Listen.
 Often, the best path to a life-saving resolution starts with listening intently and showing you’re doing so.
-“Communication is a two-way street,” he said.
-“Listen, then think about how you respond.”
+The most effective communication is a two-way street in which listening always precedes responding.

-• Don’t jump to conclusions or “dumb down” feelings.
+- Don’t jump to conclusions.
 Always keep an open mind when starting a farmer mental health conversation.
 Also, recognize it’s rarely a simple, “black and white” conversation.
-“There is nothing more complex in this universe than human emotion, so we always like to dumb it down to whether someone is happy or sad, up or down,” Matthews said.

-• Avoid compassion fatigue.
-It can be easy to neglect one’s own mental wellness when helping a fellow farmer, friend or family member with his or her own mental health crisis.
+- Avoid compassion fatigue.
+Don’t neglect your own feelings in supporting others.
 Make sure you account for your own mental health as you provide attention and energy to others.

 Mental health resources